coding/ci-plugins/plugins/email/email/README.md

 : List of recipients to send this mail to (besides the commit author)

 recipients_file
-: Filename to load additional recipients from (textfile with one email per line) (besides the commit author)
+: Filename to load additional recipients from

 recipients_only
 : Do not send mails to the commit author, but only to recipients, defaults to `false`

 subject
-: The subject line template ([handlebars](http://handlebarsjs.com/expressions.html) template)
+: The subject line template

 body
-: The email body template ([handlebars](http://handlebarsjs.com/expressions.html) template).
+: The email body template .
 This can be an inline template, or a URL (`file:///` allowed)

 attachment
 : An optional file to attach to the sent mail(s).
 This can be an absolute path or a path relative to the working directory

 ### Template Reference